 - Loss of sexual function

-- Paralysis of breathing muscles and limbs (paraplegia, quadriplegia)
+- Paralysis of limbs (paraplegia, quadriplegia)

 - Problems due to not being able to move, such as deep vein thrombosis, lung infections, skin breakdown (pressure sores), and muscle stiffness

 People living at home with SCI should do the following to prevent complications: